 A semester GPA and a cumulative GPA are calculated at the end of each semester based on College of Nursing courses only.
 An undergraduate student whose semester or cumulative GPA falls below 2.0 will be placed on academic probation.
 A graduate student whose semester or cumulative GPA falls below 3.0 in any one term is automatically placed on probation.
 Any student placed on probation will receive written notice from the registrar.
 Students placed on probation are expected to meet with their academic advisors prior to the start of the next semester.
-Failure to complete all conditions of their probation could result in dismissal from the college.

-Undergraduate students on academic probation will be required to undergo an assessment of learning needs through the Academic Support Center (ASC).
-Based on the evaluation, the student may be required to continue to work with ASC faculty to improve academic performance.
-Failure to meet with ASC faculty and/or follow through with recommendations could result in dismissal from the BSN program.
+Undergraduate students on academic probation will be required to undergo an assessment of learning needs through the Academic Development Center (ADC).
+Based on the evaluation, the student may be required to continue to work with ADC faculty to improve academic performance.
+Failure to meet with ADC faculty and/or follow through with recommendations could result in dismissal from the BSN program.